mozilla/pkipolicy/rootstore/policy.md

 intermediate certificate (as defined in section 5.3.2 of this policy) that directly or transitively chains to the CA's included certificate(s); or,
 * ownership or control of the CA’s operations changes; or
-* there is a change in the CA's operations that could significantly affect a CA's ability to comply with the requirements of this Policy.
+* there is a change in the CA's operations that could affect the CA's ability to comply with the requirements of this Policy.

 CAs should err on the side of notification if there is any doubt.
 Mozilla will normally keep commercially sensitive information confidential.
 Throughout any